-In this 18 September 2011 episode of Q&A Webcast, Dr. Diana Hsieh answered four questions on the morality of torturing terrorists and criminals, feeling guilty for emotions, photocopying essays for study, extroversion versus second-handedness, and more in an hour-long broadcast.
-Greg Perkins of Objectivist Answers was the audio co-host.
+In the live broadcast of Philosophy in Action Radio on Sunday, 18 September 2011, I answered questions on the morality of torturing terrorists and criminals, feeling guilty for emotions, photocopying essays for study, extroversion versus second-handedness, and more.
+Greg Perkins of Objectivist Answers was my co-host.

 My News of the Week: I've been tending to Paul and programming the new web site for this webcast.